nekoze-climber/slsTestWebApp/README.md

-# slsTestWEbApp222
+# slsWebTestApp

 ## Description

-slsTestApp is a sample serverless application. slsTestApp has no GUI.
+slsWebTestApp is a sample serverless application. slsWebTestApp has no GUI.
 This application is supposed to be deployed to AWS by serverless framework.

 ## Features